Tyler Saunders

 Saunders then played for a German club, and after returning to Britain he became a physical trainer.
 He had expected to work with disabled people, but eventually found that his message of overcoming limitations appealed to a broader audience.
 He cooperated with a video production company owner and started to gain online attention.
-He had 25 000 followers on Instagram in early 2021, which had risen to 110 000 in 2025.
+He had 25 000 followers on Instagram in early 2021, which had risen to over 100 000 in 2026.

 He has competed on the gameshow Ninja Warrior UK, Hyrox and Spartan Race.
 As of 2023, he works with the athletic apparel retailer Gymshark.

 Saunders is a member of the Seventh-day Adventist Church.
 As of 2023, he has two daughters.